roytam1/mozilla-cvs-history/mozilla/zap/zmk/readme.txt

 --------

 General purpose packet pump.
 Pumps an unaltered "input" packet to the output whenever a "clock" frame is received.
+The timestamp of the frame is NOT modified.

 Sinks: 2